 Who is impacted by the Quality Payment Program?

 The clinicians who bill Medicare Part B will be influenced by this Quality Payment Program.
-However, CMS is also inviting commercial payers to be a part of the MIPS model in upcoming years.
+However, CMS is also inviting commercial payers to be a part of the MIPS model in the upcoming years.

 How to prepare yourself for MACRA?

-• Outline a strategy to prepare for MACRA by Q4 2016.
+• Outline a strategy to prepare for MACRA by Q4 2016

-• Get help from the health system thought leaders to discuss ACOs, etc.
+• Get help from the health system thought leaders to discuss ACOs, etc

-• Evaluate your CMS Quality Resource and Use Report (QRUR).
+• Evaluate your CMS Quality Resource and Use Report (QRUR)

-• Review your quality measure and spot your top-performing areas.
+• Review your quality measure and spot your top-performing areas

 Are there any Exemptions for eligible providers?

-There are many exemptions for eligible providers including:
+There are many exemptions for eligible providers, including:

 • being in the first year of Medicare for 2017